hibuz/kafka-all-in-one/example-streams-app/README.md

 [Consumer clientId=app2-0, groupId=app-group] Subscribed to topic(s): test-topic
 Member L_Pz2GCqSdiE2-LpFDz4bw with
+epoch 0 transitioned from UNSUBSCRIBED to JOINING Reconciling assignment with local epoch 0
+  Added partitions (assigned - owned):       []
-epoch 0 transitioned from UNSUBSCRIBED to JOINING epoch 2 transitioned from JOINING to RECONCILING Reconciling assignment with local epoch 1
+epoch 4 transitioned from JOINING to RECONCILING epoch 4 transitioned from RECONCILING to ACKNOWLEDGING epoch 4 transitioned from ACKNOWLEDGING to STABLE epoch 4 transitioned from STABLE to RECONCILING Reconciling assignment with local epoch 1
-  Adding newly assigned partitions: [test-topic-1] epoch 2 transitioned from RECONCILING to ACKNOWLEDGING epoch 2 transitioned from ACKNOWLEDGING to STABLE
+  Adding newly assigned partitions: [test-topic-1] epoch 4 transitioned from RECONCILING to ACKNOWLEDGING epoch 4 transitioned from ACKNOWLEDGING to STABLE
 ```

 - 컨테이너 이미지 생성 (Paketo buildpacks 사용 설정이 `build.gradle`에 있음):